Registration is now open for the

 NOTE TO ATTENDEES: If you plan to participate in the query critique reads from industry professionals, please plan to email your one-page query to email@example.com between August 1st and August 15th.
 Submissions received before or after this time frame will not be accepted.

 WORKSHOP TOPICS INCLUDE

 Outlining as an Author’s Power Tool: Concept to Completion in 28 Days with Julie Anne Lindsey

 Julie Anne Lindsey is the author of more than 20 novels ranging from YA to romantic suspense.
-She has ghost written for a New York Times bestselling author, and currently writes as herself for Harlequin Intrigue as well as three alter-egos for Crooked Lane Books and Sourcebooks.
+She has ghost written for a New York Times bestselling author, and currently writes as herself for Harlequin Intrigue as well as four alter-egos for Kensington, Crooked Lane Books and Sourcebooks.
 When she’s not creating new worlds and fostering the epic love of fictional characters, Julie can be found carpooling her three kids around Green, Ohio and plotting with her shamelessly enabling friends.
 Today, she hopes to make someone smile.
 One day she plans to change the world.
-Julie is a member of the International Thriller Writers (ITW), Romance Writers of America (RWA), and Sisters in Crime (SinC).
+Julie is a member of the International Thriller Writers, Romance Writers of America, and Sisters in Crime.
 She is represented by Jill Marsal of Marsal Lyon Literary Agency.